 - Careful handling of the wheel components will assure a long service life and trouble free operation. - Strictly observe the tire deflation and inflation procedures, and the torque values specified.
 Wheel nut torque values are shown on the nameplate or on the outboard wheel half.
 Do not overtighten any bolt, nut, or fitting.
 Do not employ impact or power wrenches to remove or tighten any threaded parts. - Handle the wheel bearing cones with extreme care.
 Many bearing failures can be traced to dropping or mishandling the cones during maintenance.
 Bearing cups and cones should be used as a matched set to provide maximum service life.
 Do not drive bearing cones onto the aircraft axle, and never overtighten the axle nut.
-For more information, refer to Timken Bearing Company's catalog, "How to Recognize and Prevent Tapered Roller Bearing Damage."
+For more information, refer to Timken Bearing Company's technical references for tapered roller bearings.

-• The wheel halves should be properly maintained to protect the paint and surface finishes; exposed aluminum/magnesium is susceptible to corrosion.
-Nicks, scratches, and other damage caused by improper handling of the wheel halves during maintenance invite corrosion which, if unattended, could lead eventually to fatigue cracks and wheel failure.

-A. Bearing Grease

-CAUTION: DO NOT MIX AVIATION WHEEL BEARING GREASES WITH EACH OTHER.
-IF

-USING OTHER APPROVED GREASE, COMPLETE REMOVAL OF CONTAINED GREASE AND BEARING CLEANING IS REQUIRED.
-REPLACEMENT OF

-PREVIOUSLY LUBRICATED FELT GREASE SEALS IS ALSO REQUIRED.

-CAUTION: THE FOLLOWING GREASE CHANGE DOES NOT APPLY TO AMPHIBIOUS

-APPLICATIONS NOTED IN TABLE A4.
+- External Design Wheels & Brakes - The wheel halves should be properly maintained to protect the paint and surface finishes; exposed aluminum/magnesium is susceptible to corrosion.
+Nicks, scratches, and other damage caused by improper handling of the wheel halves during maintenance invite corrosion which, if unattended, could lead eventually to fatigue cracks and wheel failure. - A. Bearing Grease - CAUTION: DO NOT MIX AVIATION WHEEL BEARING GREASES WITH EACH OTHER.
+IF USING OTHER APPROVED GREASE, COMPLETE REMOVAL OF CONTAINED GREASE AND BEARING CLEANING IS REQUIRED.
+REPLACEMENT OF PREVIOUSLY LUBRICATED FELT GREASE SEALS IS ALSO REQUIRED. - CAUTION: THE FOLLOWING GREASE CHANGE DOES NOT APPLY TO AMPHIBIOUS APPLICATIONS NOTED IN TABLE A4.

-Beginning March, 2007 all active wheel assemblies listed in Table A4, except those noted for amphibious application, will be shipped from the Cleveland Wheels & Brakes facility with the bearings packed with Mobil Aviation Grease SHC 100, the approved preferred grease for all Aircraft Wheel and Brake, LLC wheel assemblies.
+Beginning March, 2007 all active wheel assemblies listed in Table A4, except those noted for amphibious application, will be shipped from the Cleveland Wheel & Brake Systems facility with the bearings packed with Mobil Aviation Grease SHC 100.

-NOTE: If your non-amphibious wheel assembly was shipped prior to March 2007 it may contain other approved bearing grease.
+- NOTE: If your non-amphibious wheel assembly was shipped prior to March 2007 it may contain other approved bearing grease.
 To change to the Mobil Aviation Grease SHC 100, you must completely remove the contained grease and clean the bearings.
 You must also replace any felt grease seals which were previously lubricated with other approved grease.
 Refer to paragraph 3.E.
-(5) (a) for grease packing instructions.

-B. Removal From Aircraft
+(5) (a) for grease packing instructions. - B. Removal From Aircraft